formly-js/angular-formly-templates-lumx/README.md

 # Example: Email & Password

-  Create form fields by attaching a JSON object in the controller.
+  Create form fields by attaching a JSON-like object in the controller.

 ```javascript
 $scope.formFields= [{